PRoH: Dynamic Planning and Reasoning over Knowledge Hypergraphs for Retrieval-Augmented Generation: Introduction

 \myparagraphunderline{Limitation 3: Superficial Use of Graph Structure and Semantics} Existing methods primarily treat hyperedges as simple links or routing mechanisms for accessing associated text chunks~\cite{luo2025hypergraphrag, feng2025hyperrag}.
 This superficial treatment ignores the rich relational semantics encoded in hyperedges and misses the opportunity to guide more precise retrieval and reasoning within KH-based RAG frameworks.

-\myparagraph{Contribution} To better realize the potential of KHs for RAG, we introduce \textbf{\pokh}, a dynamic KH-based RAG framework that fully leverages the expressive power of KHs. \pokh is designed to perform structured planning and reasoning directly over KHs, enabling the retriever to adaptively explore, refine, and integrate knowledge for multi-hop question answering.
+\myparagraph{Contribution} To better realize the potential of KHs for RAG, we introduce \textbf{\pokh}, a dynamic KH-based RAG framework that fully leverages the expressive power of KHs. \pokh performs structured planning and reasoning directly over KHs, enabling the retriever to adaptively explore and integrate knowledge for multi-hop question answering.
 The key ideas of \pokh can be summarized as follows:

-\myparagraphunderline{Context aware planning} \pokh employs a graph scope–aware planning strategy.
+\myparagraphunderline{Context aware planning} \pokh employs a graph scope-aware planning strategy.
 Before performing question decomposition, \pokh first sketches the local neighborhood of the topic entities within the KH.
 This pre-planning step provides the LLM with a brief yet informative view of the topological and semantic scope of the question-relevant subgraph, mitigating the mismatch between linguistic-only decomposition and the actual graph knowledge available.
 Consequently, the LLM produces reasoning plans that are more feasible and better aligned with the structure of the underlying KH.

 \myparagraphunderline{Structured question decomposition with iterative refinement} \pokh adopts a structured question decomposition approach to explicitly capture the dependencies among subquestions.
 Instead of treating subquestions as a linear sequence, the reasoning plan is represented as a Directed Acyclic Graph (DAG) that captures logical precedence among them.
 As reasoning progresses following the topological order of the subquestions, the DAG is iteratively refined.
 To be more specific, later subquestions are updated, and new subquestions and dependencies may emerge.
 This mechanism allows the reasoning plan to evolve dynamically and remain consistent with the current reasoning state. \pokh also introduces a state-space search mechanism that performs reasoning as a branching exploration from the current reasoning state, effectively modeling the process as a tree.
 Unlike prior methods that assume each subquestion has one single correct answer, our approach allows multiple candidate answers per subquestion.
 That is, several reasoning trajectories can coexist.
 This design corresponds to the multi-entity nature of n-ary relations, allowing \pokh to manage ambiguity and recover from local errors.
 The state exploration continues until one or more trajectories reach a goal state, where all subquestions are resolved and a final answer can be derived.